Optimal Design of Volt/VAR Control Rules of Inverters using Deep Learning: Introduction

-Volt/VAR rules compute reactive power setpoints for inverters based on the local deviation from the nominal voltage.
-Since voltages are affected by reactive setpoints, Volt/VAR rules give rise to closed-loop dynamics, which can become unstable under steep control rule slopes~\cite{6760555,7747940,9091863}.
-While the aforementioned works study the convergence and stability of Volt/VAR control rules, they do not address how to design such rules, i.e., select their exact shape, in the first place.
-Prior efforts on designing DER rules either resort to heuristics~\cite{6601722,6727491,8365842}, deal with non-dynamic Watt/VAR rules~\cite{9233917}, or restrict themselves to affine Volt/VAR rules~\cite{8003321,9781808}.
-Different from above, our recent work in~\cite{MGCK23} formulates a bilevel optimization to design the slopes, deadband, saturation, and reference voltages for the Volt/VAR rules as prescribed by the IEEE 1547.8 Standard.
-The bilevel optimization considers a number of possible grid scenarios, and upon leveraging the properties of the system at equilibrium, it finds stationary points using projected gradient descent iterates.
+Unlike above, our recent work in~\cite{MGCK23} formulates a bilevel optimization to design the slopes, deadband, saturation, and reference voltages for the Volt/VAR rules as the IEEE 1547.8 Standard prescribes.
+The bilevel optimization considers multiple grid scenarios to capture uncertainty.
+Upon leveraging the properties of the system at equilibrium, it finds stationary points using projected gradient descent iterates.